Rhodeus smithii

 Named in honor of British traveler, sportsman and naturalist Richard Gordon Smith (1858-1918), who collected specimens in Japan for the British Museum (Natural History).

 It is listed as critically endangered in the IUCN Red List.
 The fish reaches a length up to 6.5 cm, and is native to freshwater habitats with a pH of 6.8 to 7.8, a hardness of 20 DH, and a temperature of 10 to 25 C. When spawning, the females deposit their eggs inside bivalves, where they hatch and the young remain until they can swim.

 It lives about three years and rarely exceeds this lifespan.

 It was widespread in the west side of Japan (Kyushu and western part of Honshū) before World War II.
-In 1942, the rosy bitterling was accidentally introduced with grass (Ctenopharyngodon idellus) and silver carp (Hypophthalmichthys molitrix) from mainland China.
+In 1942, the rosy bitterling was accidentally introduced with grass (Ctenopharyngodon idella) and silver carp (Hypophthalmichthys molitrix) from mainland China.